(photo @ justbathroomsigns.com)

 When Aunt Flo Just Won't Leave

 As I've mentioned before, I tend block out any and all volunteered information by my female students about their menstrual cycles.
-Once a girl comes up to me and begins to say "I just started my p...", I cannot throw that bathroom pass at them fast enough.
+Once a girl comes up to me and begins to say "I just started my p...", I cannot throw the bathroom pass at them fast enough.